felipenoris/BLPData.jl/README.md

 The **BLPData.jl** package uses and distributes binary files released by Bloomberg Finance L.P. under the licensing terms included in the file [`LICENSE.blpapi`](https://github.com/felipenoris/BLPData.jl/blob/master/LICENSE.blpapi).

-*BLOOMBERG and BLOOMBERG PROFESSIONAL are trademarks and service marks of Bloomberg Finance L.P., a Delaware limited partnership, or its subsidiaries.
+*BLOOMBERG, BLOOMBERG PROFESSIONAL and BLOOMBERG TERMINAL are trademarks and service marks of Bloomberg Finance L.P., a Delaware limited partnership, or its subsidiaries.
 All rights reserved.*